hannesdatta/course-odcm/content/docs/course/project/_index.md

 - Week 1: Seek inspiration for data sources and interesting ideas to conduct academic research or invest into new business opportunities
 <!--; the result of that session is a list of project ideas (i.e., with NEW ideas) that students can potentially work on; updates-->
-- Week 2: Finalize team compositions, discuss data availability and research fit
+- Week 2: Finalize team compositions, assess data availability and evaluate research fit & resource use
 - Weeks 3-5: Build skills (APIs, web scraping), prototype data collection
-- Weeks 6-8: Collect your data, and document it for reuse
+- Weeks 6-8: Collect your data, and [document it for reuse](faq.md)

 <!--